-To access FITDIL go to https://fitdil.fitnyc.edu and enter your FIT Username and Password.
+Go to https://fitdil.fitnyc.edu and enter your FIT Username and Password.

 The FITDIL database allows FIT academic departments to manage their own image collections and create slide shows for use in the classroom.
 These slide shows can also be printed out as flashcards by students for studying.
 FITDIL was created to encourage use of the internet as an instructional tool and to promote the sharing of visual resources by the FIT community.
 For more information about FITDIL visit FITDIL User Guide site.

-For technical questions regarding FITDIL, please contact:
+For technical questions, and FIT faculty questions regarding FITDIL use in the classroom, please contact:

-Hiroko Suda, FITDIL Tech
+Hiroko Suda, FITDIL Database Technician

-For FITDIL photography, please contact:
+For FITDIL photography requests please contact: